Help us improve your experience.

 Streaming telemetry data through gRPC also requires the OpenConfig for Junos OS module.

-To configure export of statistics through UDP, include the sensor /junos/services/ip-tunnel/usage/ in the sensor (Junos Telemetry Interface) configuration statement at the [edit services analytics] hierarchy level.
+To configure the export of statistics through UDP, include the /junos/services/ip-tunnel/usage/ in the sensor (Junos Telemetry Interface) sensor in the (Junos Telemetry Interface) configuration statement.
+Place it at the [edit services analytics] hierarchy level.
 All parameters for UDP sensors are configured at that hierarchy level.
 MX80 and MX104 routers support only UDP streaming.
 They do not support gRPC.